 Students who achieve qualifying grades will earn three transferable credits from JHU, accepted at most universities as elective credits.
 Not only will students have the benefit of a unique learning experience, they also get a head start on a college career when they successfully complete this course, says FCPS operations director Larkin Hohnke.

-http://engineering-innovation.jhu.edu/.
+Applications are due May 15 and are available online at http://engineering-innovation.jhu.edu/.
 The site also offers details about the curriculum, schedule, financial aid and the admission process.
 For more information, the public may call Lindsay Carroll or Amy Lynwander at JHU, 410-516-6224, and/or contact a local high school counselor.
 To inquire about providing financial support for Engineering Innovation in Frederick, please call David Esworthy at the Workforce Development Board, 301-662-5023.

 Wednesday, February 25, 2009